Xunnamius/babel-plugin-transform-default-named-imports/README.md

 ### Importing JSON Modules

-As of version `5.18`, Webpack does not properly tree-shake constant destructuring assignments of JSON imports without a little help.
+As of `webpack@5.18`, Webpack does not properly tree-shake constant destructuring assignments of JSON imports without a little help.
 Until Webpack's handling of JSON modules stabilizes,
 [externalize all JSON imports as commonjs](https://webpack.js.org/configuration/externals):